sdiehl/wiwinwlh/tutorial.md

 Data.Traversable.mapM :: (Monad m, Traversable t) => (a -> m b) -> t a -> m (t b)
 ```

-Unfortunately for historical reasons the names exported by foldable quite often
+Unfortunately for historical reasons the names exported by Foldable quite often
 conflict with ones defined in the Prelude, either import them qualified or just
 disable the Prelude.
-The operations in the Foldable all specialize to the same
+The operations in the Foldable class all specialize to the same
 and behave the same as the ones in Prelude for List types.

 ~~~~ {.haskell include="src/06-prelude/foldable_traversable.hs"}